rohantikotekar/AutoTag-AI-Powered-content-based-filename-generation/README.md

 ---

+## 🛑The Problem
+Modern professionals are drowning in digital noise, frequently encountering directories flooded with generic names like IMG_4829.png, Document_Scan_v2.pdf, or unnamed_attachment.docx.
+Traditional automated renamers rely entirely on metadata (like timestamps or file sizes), which fails to capture what the file actually contains.

+This issue is especially critical for professionals like lawyers, legal teams, and researchers who manage thousands of sensitive case files, discovery documents, and scanned contracts daily.
+Relying on cloud-based AI to categorize these files introduces severe data privacy risks, compliance violations, and recurring API costs.
+There is a critical need for a solution that provides context-aware filename generation while keeping data processing strictly local and secure.

+---

 ## ✨ Features

 - **🧠 Intelligent Renaming**: Uses advanced multimodal AI models to generate highly accurate and descriptive filenames.